Montreal-Pierre Elliott Trudeau International Airport Guide (YUL)

 Montreal-Pierre Elliott Trudeau International Airport is situated off the east-west Highway 20, but can also be reached from Montreal directly along the Côte-de-Liesse Highway 520.

-There are postboxes in the terminal, and stamps can be purchased at some newsagents.
 Free wireless internet access is available throughout Montreal-Pierre Elliott Trudeau International Airport, and access is also offered at several internet kiosks.
-Public telephones can be found at various points.
+Public telephones can be found at various points and postboxes are also available in the terminal - stamps can be purchased from some on-site newsagents.

 A good range of bars, restaurants and cafés is available in the main departure and arrival halls, while there are also options near the gates.
 These include well-known international coffee and fast-food chains, as well as local bars and eateries.